 “The award nomination gives us great pleasure and confirms that the DataHub Biel meets the highest customer requirements at relatively low costs," says DataHub Group CEO Adrian Roth.

-“The Biel region is known for precision work - we worked to ensure the company met the same standards with our new data centre."
+“The Biel region is known for precision work - we worked to ensure the company met the same standards with our new data center."

-“In Switzerland, the quality for data centre projects is set particularly high because space is precious and the safety and environmental standards are enormous," says Barro.
+“In Switzerland, the quality for data center projects is set particularly high because space is precious and the safety and environmental standards are enormous," says Barro.

-“DataHub Biel is an outstanding example of close cooperation between customer and vendor and shows that our standardised, modular data centre architecture is perfectly suited to businesses that own or operate data centres in both the Swiss and nearby regions.”
+“DataHub Biel is an outstanding example of close cooperation between customer and vendor and shows that our standardised, modular data center architecture is perfectly suited to businesses that own or operate data centers in both the Swiss and nearby regions.”